xajkep/Teaching-HEIGVD-RES-2015-Labo-00/README.md

 # Finally, we want to send the commit to the fork, so that it is visible
 # for other users

 git push origin master
 ```

+Last but not least, we ask you to make a **pull request**.
+In a typical open source project, the following workflow is used by contributors:

+1. The contributor wants to **make a contribution** (create a new feature, fix a bug, contribute to the documentation), so he **creates a fork**.
+2. (*optional*) The contributor creates a **feature branch**.
+3. The contributor **implements** a new feature or fixes a bug in his fork.
+4. The contributor **does not have write access on the upstream server** (the original repo for the open source project)
+5. For this reason, he **asks** the people who have the right to commit code on the upstream server to **pull** changes from the fork
+6. On GitHub, this is not done by phone or email, but via the Web UI.
+On the fork home page, there is "Pull Requests" menu.
+Clicking on the green button labeled *New pull request* initiates the process.
+7. The committers review the submitted commits.
+They can add line-by-line comments, discuss with the contributor, etc. In the end, **they may accept or reject the pull request**.

+In our workflow, we will most likely **not** accept your pull requests.
+However, having a pull request is a nice way to **notify us** that you are done with the implementation.
+It also give us a mechanism to give you **line-by-line feedback**.

 ### FAQ